There's just something about a water reflection photo that I really enjoy.

-But snagging photos like the one above is a little more involved than pointing and shooting at a calm body of water (though those are important steps).
+But snagging landscape pictures like the one above is a little more involved than pointing and shooting at a calm body of water (though those are important steps).

 If you want to up the quality of your water reflection shots, follow these five steps.